 - Cellular apoptosis

 As you can see, glutathione is clearly a part of so many aspects of our whole health and fertility that ensuring adequate levels is often an integral part of our treatment plans.
-Glutathione is administered via injection because it cannot be absorbed orally.
-Glutathione injections are a quick, easy and virtually painless way to improve egg and sperm health in preparation for either natural conception or assisted reproductive procedures such as IVF.
+Glutathione is administered via injection or inhalation because it cannot be absorbed orally.
+Glutathione injections are a quick, easy, and virtually painless way to improve egg and sperm health in preparation for either natural conception or assisted reproductive procedures such as IVF.

 - Guoyao Wu, Yun-Zhong Fang, Sheng Yang, Joanne R. Lupton, Nancy D. Turner, Glutathione Metabolism and Its Implications for Health, The Journal of Nutrition, Volume 134, Issue 3, March 2004, Pages 489–492